Stag’s Leap Wine Cellars

 The Place Beneath: The "Sweet Spot" of FAY

-Over the more than three decades that we have been farming our estate vineyards, we’ve learned that small areas within particular blocks consistently produce grapes with unique qualities of flavor and texture.
+Over the more than three decades that we have been farming our historic estate vineyards, we’ve learned that small areas within particular blocks consistently produce grapes with unique qualities of flavor and texture.
 A case in point is FAY Block 8.
 In its center is an irregularly shaped "sweet spot" that yields fruit of unusual expressiveness, characterized by voluptuous softness as well as concentration.
 Over the years this "sweet spot" has been a key component of CASK 23.

 Although we knew that soil differences within the block probably accounted for some of this variation, we did not learn the deeper story until we had the opportunity to participate in a geological investigation of the Napa Valley.